-Approximately 14% of Canadians have a sensory, intellectual or physical disability, and some of these persons may have more than one disability.
-No Accidental Champions describes some of the opportunities and challenges that face persons with permanent disabilities in pursuing sport and physical activity, and how the Canadian sport system can best accommodate their needs for increased activity and greater achievement through Long-Term Athlete Development (LTAD).
-Not all individuals with disability will pursue competition; however, this should not exclude them from opportunities to learn sport skills and become active for life.
+Approximately 14% of Canadians have a sensory, intellectual or physical impairment,1 and some of these persons may have more than one impairment.
+No Accidental Champions describes some of the opportunities and challenges that face persons with diverse abilities in pursuing sport and physical activity, and how the Canadian sport system can best accommodate their needs for increased activity and greater achievement through Long-Term Development (LTD).
+Not all individuals with diverse abilities will pursue competition; however, this should not exclude them from opportunities to learn sport skills and become active for life.

-Regardless of their competitive or recreational aims, athletes with disabilities are first and foremost athletes.
-For this reason almost all of the principles behind Canada's LTAD model for able-bodied athletes are applicable to athletes with disabilities.
-If you have not already read the resource paper Canadian Sport for Life (CS4L) and become familiarized with the able-bodied LTAD model, you may wish to read it first.
-No Accidental Champions builds upon this document and addresses additional or unique factors that need to be considered by athletes, coaches, parents, administrators, and health professionals in the delivery of sport and physical activity specifically for athletes with disabilities.
+Regardless of their competitive or recreational aims, athletes with diverse abilities are first and foremost athletes.
+For this reason almost all of the principles behind Canada's LTD model are applicable to everyone.
+If you have not already read the Sport for Life resource paper and become familiarized with the able-bodied LTD model, you may wish to read it first.
+No Accidental Champions builds upon this document and addresses additional or unique factors that need to be considered by athletes, coaches, parents, administrators, and health professionals in the delivery of sport and physical activity specifically for athletes with diverse abilities.

-Statistics Canada.
+1 Statistics Canada.
 Participation and Activity Limitation Survey 2006: Tables.
 Ottawa: Statistics Canada, 2007 (Cat.
 No. 89-628-XIE - No. 003).